nesbitm/Vector_BiTE_21/README.md

-# The Multilingual Quantitative Biologist
+# The Multilingual Quantitative Biologist VectorBiTE 2021 Edition

 This repository contains the source code for the **The Multilingual Quantitative Biologist** online book.